-I firmly believe that in order to start a project properly, you need to understand how it is going to finish.
+I firmly believe when it comes to design, that in order to start a project properly you first need to understand how it is going to finish.

-When I first started out, I honestly didn’t know that there was a difference between design and artworking.
-As far as I was concerned, if you design it, you should know how to get it ready for print, and even know exactly how it is going to be printed.
-But these days designers aren’t expected to know all of that.
-Which is fine if that’s what the company wants, but in my experience knowing that little bit extra has actually given me an advantage over others.
+When I first started out in magazine design, I honestly didn’t know that there was a difference between design and artworking.
+As far as I was concerned, if you design something, you should know how to prepare the asset for print, and even know exactly how it is going to be printed.

 As for the print process, just ask your suppliers.
-Most print companies and paper suppliers will happily show you how everything works; the more you know, the easier their lives are.
+Most print companies and paper suppliers will happily show you how everything works as the more you know, the easier their lives are.

 Keep learning; you never know when that random bit of information will come in handy.